 The irradiance sensor is placed horizontally on the optical axis at a certain distance from the light source, defined by a special target jig.
 The distance between the lamp and radiometer will be approximately 1 m.
 The exact value of spectral irradiance is determined by using a standard radiometer according to (1) and corrected by the monitor sensor.
 The lamp and the target jig are aligned before comparison measurements explicitly by TO's personnel.
 The participant will have a platform on the optical rail with all the necessary adjustment elements and with a set of clamps to fix the instrument.
 Participant will adjust the distance between the radiometer and the target jig to be exactly 500 mm by using the special distance tool provided by TO.
-All cables should be connected to the radiometer and radiometer and radiometer and radiometer and radiometer and radiometer and the target job of the radiometer and the target job of the radiometer and the target job of the radiometer and the target job of the radiometer and radiometer a
+All cables should be connected to the radiometer and radiometer and radiometer and radiometer and radiometer and radiometer and the target job connected to the radiometer and radiometer and radiometer and radiometer and the target powered on at least 30 minutes before the measurements.